Christian Vázquez: 2017–2019

 During the 2017 Red Sox regular season, Vázquez batted .290 with five home runs and 32 RBIs; he also had seven stolen bases.
 He played in 99 games; 95 as catcher, two as designated hitter, and two as third baseman.
 In an August 1 game at Fenway Park, Vázquez belted a ninth-inning three-run walk-off home run to beat the Cleveland Indians, 12–10, capping a comeback in what some considered to be the best game of the season.
 The 2017 American League Division Series was the first postseason appearance for Vázquez.
 He started two of the series' four games, batting 2-for-6 (.333), as the Red Sox fell to the eventual World Series champions, the Houston Astros.

 Vázquez started the season as the primary catcher for the 2018 Red Sox, backed up by Sandy León.
 On July 8, he was placed on the disabled list due to a right fifth finger fracture.
 At the time, Vázquez was batting .213 for the season, with three home runs and 14 RBIs.
 On July 10, it was reported that his injury would require surgery in order to insert a pin, and that he would miss six to eight weeks.
 Vázquez was sent on a rehabilitation assignments with Double-A Portland on August 27, and Triple-A Pawtucket on August 28.
-He was actived from the disabled list on September 1.
+He was activated from the disabled list on September 1.
 Overall for the regular season, he appeared in 80 games, batting .207 with three home runs and 16 RBIs.
 In the postseason, Vázquez appeared in 12 games, going 8-for-37 at the plate (.216), as the Red Sox won the World Series in five games over the Los Angeles Dodgers.

 Vázquez started the 2019 season as one of two catchers for Boston, along with Blake Swihart, who was later traded.
 On June 21, Vázquez hit a walk-off two-run home run in the 10th to cap a comeback against the Toronto Blue Jays.
 Vázquez appeared in a career-high 138 games, batting .276 with 66 runs scored, 26 doubles, 23 home runs and 72 RBIs.
 He was also a finalist for the Rawlings Gold Glove Award at catcher, leading all catchers in fielding percentage (.999).